cogoo/open-banking/README.md

 # OpenBanking

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 [View Demo](https://project-o-x.firebaseapp.com/)

 > ** Caveat: The OpenBanking API doesn't allows Cross Domanin Requests ([see cors](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)); so had to use a some-what unstable web proxy.
 Still should work 95% of the time.